COLLEGIATE JOURNALISM AWARD

 - Enclose a cover letter with entrants' contact information and contact information for student responsible for work, if not the same.

-- Must submit five copies of your entry.
+- Must submit four copies of your entry.

 Submit application materials to: